fbpx

 Job Summary:

-Reports to: Head of School (HoS)
+Reports to: Lower School Principal

-Evaluation: Annual written evaluation conducted by HoS.
+Evaluation: Annual evaluation conducted by the Lower School Principal; periodic observation and feedback.

 Key Responsibilities: